This article contains detailed explanations of Resource Planning available in PPO:

 Now that we have looked at capacity and resource allocation, we can bring the two concepts together to determine which of our employees are over or under allocated.
 PPO provides a number of dashboards and reports like the Planning Heat Map shown below that are useful for this purpose.

 PPO provides several dashboards and reports that allow you to get an understanding of where your resources are being utilised.
 This is useful both from a portfolio as well as a project perspective.
-The screenshot below shows an example of the planned hours per project per month from the Planning Dashboard - Projects dashboard.
+The screenshot below shows an example of the planned hours per project per month from the Planning by Project Dashboard.

 If you are also using the PPO timesheet functionality, you can combine the actual time spent on projects to what was originally planned as shown in the extract from the Planned vs Actual Report.